nramenta/flow/README.md

 ### Using Autoescape

-Use the auto escape facility if you want all expression output to be escaped before printing, minimizing potential XSS attacks.
+Use the auto escape facility if you want all expression output to be escaped before printing, minimizing potential XSS attacks:

     {% autoescape on %}